jihad7aljubeh/push-swap/README.md

 - **3 elements:**
   - Hardcoded minimal instruction sequences depending on the order.
 - **Up to 5 elements:**
-  - Push smallest elements to `b`, sort remaining 3 in `a`, then push back.
+  - Push the smallest elements to `b`, sort the remaining 3 in `a`, then push back.

 ### Bigger stacks